 • AEO T2 – In addition to document verification, onsite verification is also done

-• AEO T3 – For AEO T2 holders who have enjoyed the status for 2 years only on the basis of document verification and for AEO T2 holders who has not enjoyed the status continuously or has introduced major changes in business, the applicant is subjected to physical verification
+• AEO T3 – For AEO T2 holders who have enjoyed the status for 2 years only on the basis of document verification and for AEO T2 holders who have not enjoyed the status continuously or have introduced major changes in business, the applicant is subjected to physical verification

 For logistics providers, custodians or terminal operators, customs brokers and warehouse operators there is only one tier:

 AEO LO – In addition to document verification, onsite verification is done